Nacionalna Liga Srbije: National Cup 2005

 Instead of a league in 2005, there was a cup held in Serbia.
 It was the first, and for now the only official cup played in this country.
 Ten teams took part in this competition.
 Those teams were: Belgrade Vukovi, Kragujevac Wild Boars, Sirmium Legionaries, Novi Sad Dukes, Kraljevo Royal Crowns, Pančevo Panthers, Belgrade Blue Dragons, Niš Steeds, Požarevac Outlaws, Čačak Mad Dogs.

 Final game was played in Belgrade on FK Obilić field on Jun, 19th 2005. and this time Vukovi defeated Wild Boars, 20–7.

 League 2006

-Four teams started South-Eastern League of American football, aka CEFL.
+Four teams started South-Eastern League of American football, CEFL.
 Those teams were Vukovi, Wild Boars, Legionaries and Dukes.

 An unofficial league without pad and helmets was also played in Serbia.
 The popularity of American football was rapidly increasing in Serbia by this time.
 11 Team took part in this league, they were divided into two divisions North and South.